Laptop Not Charging When Plugged In: Safe Fixes

 Symptoms

-- Plugged in but not charging
+- Laptop says plugged in but not charging

-- Charging only at an angle
+- Charging only works at an angle

-- Battery drains while plugged in
+- Laptop drains while plugged in

 Common causes